-Options represent an important component of our executive compensation.
-We believe long-term incentive awards align the interests of our stockholders and our executives by increasing the proprietary interest of our executives in the Company's growth and success; advance the Company's interests by attracting and retaining qualified employees; and motivates our executives to act in the long-term best interests of our stockholders.
-Long-term incentive awards are issued under our 2013 Long-Term Incentive Plan, which replaced the Potbelly Corporation 2004 Incentive Plan (provided that awards under the 2004 Incentive Plan will continue to be subject to the terms of the 2004 Incentive Plan).
-The 2013 Long-Term Incentive Plan provides for grants of options (including nonqualified stock options and incentive stock options), stock appreciation rights, full value awards and cash incentive awards.
+Equity awards represent an important component of our executive compensation.
+We believe long-term incentive awards align the interests of our stockholders and our executives by increasing the proprietary interest of our executives in the Company's growth and success; advance the Company's interests by attracting and retaining qualified employees; and motivate our executives to act in the long-term best interests of our stockholders.
+Long-term incentive awards are issued under our Amended and Restated 2013 Long-Term Incentive Plan (the "2013 Long-Term Incentive Plan"), which replaced the Potbelly Corporation 2004 Incentive Plan (provided that awards under the 2004 Incentive Plan will continue to be subject to the terms of the 2004 Incentive Plan).
+The 2013 Long-Term Incentive Plan provides for grants of options (including nonqualified stock options and incentive stock options), stock appreciation rights, full value awards, and cash incentive awards.
 The 2013 Long-Term Incentive Plan is administered by the compensation committee.
 Under our Insider Trading Policy, our directors and executive officers are prohibited from engaging in short sales or investing in other kinds of hedging transactions or financial instruments that are designed to hedge or offset any decrease in the market value of our securities.